-Put simply: declining sales and rising costs.
+The issues here boil down to declining sales and rising costs.
 For one, the company has experienced cost inflation in terms of things likes packaging and freight which it has struggled to offset.
-On the revenue side its product offering has been a bit of a mess.
-The ‘Kraft’ portion of the business has a lot of very weak brands that are struggling due to falling demand and cheaper store-owned alternatives.
-It booked an additional $215m impairment charge to its Maxwell House coffee brand on top of billions already booked against the Kraft and Oscar Meyer brands.
+On the revenue side, the ‘Kraft’ portion of the business has a lot of very weak brands that are struggling due to falling demand and cheaper store-owned alternatives.
+It booked an additional $215m impairment charge to its Maxwell House coffee brand.
+That comes on top of billions already booked against the Kraft and Oscar Meyer brands.

 The shares closed the week at just under the $26.90 mark.
 As far as 2020 goes, it looks set to be another tough year.
 The company is guiding for around $2,500m in free cash flow on the back of a $750m capital spending budget.
-Quick math puts the shares at around 12x expected 2020 free cash flow with a current dividend yield approaching the 6% mark.
+Quick math puts the shares at around 12x expected 2020 free cash flow.
+The current dividend yield approaches the 6% mark.
 If your view of Kraft is that 2020 represents the nadir, then that is a decent long-term deal.
 That said, and given the uncertainties here, I understand why a lot of folks will be staying clear for the time being.

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!